IDAES/idaes-pse/docs/apps/matopt.rst

 .. autoclass:: Design

 For a detailed description of the material representation system, please see **PAPER**

 **Build model via descriptors**

-Material type and design space specified provide indexes, sets, and parameters for an optimization model.
+The material type and design space specified provide indexes, sets, and parameters for an optimization model.
 Users could in principle formulate a mathematical optimization model based on that information via and python-based modeling language.
 MatOpt can accelerate this process by defining a simplified set of objects (matopt.opt.mat_modeling) for users to interact with.
 With simplified syntax, users define a MatOptModel object, which will be translated into a pyomo model object automatically by MatOpt (matopt.opt.pyomo_modeling).